reuters-graphics/bluprint/README.md

 $ npm install -g @reuters-graphics/bluprint
 ```

+> This package supports the [latest active versions](https://nodejs.org/en/about/releases/) of node.

 ### Create a bluprint

+Creating a bluprint from existing code is as easy as adding a `.bluprintrc` file to the root of your project and pushing to GitHub.

-Run the `make` command at the root of a directory with the files you'd like to templatize:
+The easiest way to create your `.bluprintrc` is to run the `make` command in the root of the directory you'd like to templatize:

 ```
 $ bluprint make
 ```

-The command will create a `.bluprintrc` that's used to configure your bluprint.
+That creates your `.bluprintrc`.

 ```json
 {